Flowers and child at Chatfield Farms

 Denver Botanic Gardens Chatfield Farms, managed in cooperation with the U.S. Army Corps of Engineers, features a natural environment of 700 acres.
 Come explore the plants, animals and history of this unique site located near the intersection of C-470 and Wadsworth Blvd. in Littleton.
 Whether exploring the wetlands, riparian area or historical farm, students are sure to walk away with a newfound appreciation for life and the natural world that surrounds them.
 All programs may be modified in the event of inclement weather.
 A Spanish speaking bilingual instructor may be available upon request.

-School group tours are available Monday-Thursday.
+School group programs are available on select weekdays.

 Chatfield Farms Location: